xm2234/myproject/README.md

 ### map
 Located at: /map
-Shows a map that displays the location of the squirrel sightings on an OpenStreets map
+Shows a map that displays the location of 100 squirrel sightings on an OpenStreets map

 ### sightings